-- 6.2 Finance and HR Operations to establish a way to identify consultants engaged through various means for audit and reporting purposes. - 6.3 Procurement to complete a review of invoices/payments in line with contract management procedures, to ensure consultancy services are value for money. - 6.4 Finance to benchmark the Council's spend on consultants in comparison with other local authorities to seek best practice. - 6.5 Management to consider all workforce options prior to engaging consultants.
+- 6.1 That HR Operations establish a way to identify consultants employed through the payroll for ease of audit and reporting purposes - 6.2 That a review of invoices/payments for consultancy services to be conducted to ensure sufficient detail is supplied for charges and services provided and services have been satisfactorily delivered in line with the terms and conditions of engagement - 6.3 That an exercise is completed to benchmark the Council's spend on use of consultants in comparison with other local authorities to seek best practice. - 6.4 That a process by which consistent evidence can be shown that alternative options for the in-house provision of services have been considered and documented.